 If you see your teen or anyone else in this state, call 911 immediately.

-This resource will provide you with the knowledge and strategies to help you prevent your child from using opioids problematically, spot problematic use by recognizing the signs and symptoms, and take action effectively to prevent an accidental overdose.
+This resource provides you with the knowledge and strategies to help you prevent your child from using opioids problematically, spot problematic use by recognizing the signs and symptoms, and take action effectively to prevent an accidental overdose.

-If your son or daughter is already using opioids problematically, this resource suggests several important steps you can take to help protect them from harm.
+If your son or daughter is already using opioids, this resource suggests several important steps you can take to help protect them from harm.

-DFK offers links to resources in your region to help you and your family find the right kind of help for opioid or painkiller dependency or addiction.
+DFK offers links to resources in your region to help you and your family find the right kind of help for opioid dependency or addiction.